dgafka/spring-boot-kubernetes-inner-loop/README.md

 # Full Inner Loop Developing Spring Boot Application on Kubernetes Cluster
 This is based on [great presentation](https://www.youtube.com/watch?v=akSskYvcmFo&ab_channel=SpringDeveloper) from [Dave Syer](https://twitter.com/david_syer) on [SpringOne conference](https://springone.io/)

+You will be able to run your Spring Application on local Kubernetes Cluster.
+After making changes, it will automatically reload the application inside the container based on spring devtools.
+You will be able to debug the application directly from your IDE.

 1. Install [ctlptl](https://github.com/tilt-dev/ctlptl) to set up Local Kubernetes Cluster with Docker Registry
 2. Create Cluster and Registry ctlptl